 Standard dense Transformers activate every parameter for every token.
 A 70B dense model does 70B parameters worth of computation per token.
 That's expensive.

 The trade-off: total memory is still proportional to total parameters (all experts must be loaded), but the compute per token drops dramatically.
-This means MoE models need lots of RAM/VRAM but can be very fast at inference.
+This means MoE models need lots of RAM/VRAM to store all experts, and they can reduce FLOPs per token, but wall-clock speedups depend on routing balance, batch shape, and interconnect overhead.

 Deep dive: Mixture of Experts (MoE).